gausby/ecoule/README.md

 Consult the document [Building an Écoute Transformer](documentation/building-an-ecoute-transformer.md) for info on building a transformer of your own.

-### Outputters
+### Outputs
-One or more outputters are given to a transformer, and they will receive the output from the transformer.
-Their task include, but are not limited to, writing the data to a disk; sending it to a destination on a network; or something third.
+One or more outputs are given to a transformer, and they will receive the output from the transformer.
+An output could, but are not limited to, writing the data to a disk; sending it to a destination on a network; or something third.

-Consult the document [Building an Écoute Output](documentation/building-an-ecoute-output.md) for info on building a data handler of your own.
+Consult the document [Building an Écoute Output](documentation/building-an-ecoute-output.md) for info on building an transformer output of your own.

 ## Development